The Materials Recovery Facility (MRF) – Bidston (Wirral) and Gillmoss (Liverpool)

 · The Bidston facility has the capacity to sort up to 80,000 tonnes of dry recyclables materials each year.
 Gillmoss can sort 250 tonnes every day.

-· Currently the MRFs are being used by Liverpool, Halton, Knowsley and Wirral Councils to sort dry recyclables.
+· Currently the MRFs are being used by Liverpool, Halton, Knowsley, Sefton and Wirral Councils to sort dry recyclables.